Distributed quantum architecture search: Distributed QAS

 When using $q_5$ as the control qubit, local $CNOT^{q_5}_{q_6}$ is equivalent to nonlocal $CNOT^{q_2}_{q_6}$.
 Analogously, local $CNOT^{q_5}_{q_7}$ is equivalent to nonlocal $CNOT^{q_2}_{q_7}$.
 In this way, two nonlocal $CNOT$ gates become possible.
 At the same time, qubit $q_2$ can still participate in local $CNOT$ gates, such as $CNOT^{q_2}_{q_0}$, $CNOT^{q_2}_{q_1}$, and $CNOT^{q_2}_{q_3}$.

 The nonlocal gates mentioned above remains feasible as long as qubit $c$ remains in control mode, but it cannot act as the target of other gates.
 To transition qubit $c$ out of control mode, the ``cat-disentangler'' primitive operation \cite{yimsiriwattana2004generalized} is required.
-This operation comprises (1) a Hadamard gate $H$ on qubit $b$, (2) a measurement on qubit $b$, and (3) a conditional $Z$ gate on qubit $c$ based on the measurement outcome.
-After the first step, the quantum state becomes

-Then qubit $b$ is measured in the computational basis.
-If the measurement outcome is 0, the state collapses to
+The cat-disentangler transforms Eq. \ref{eq:cat} to